Paul Robeson

-Paul Leroy Robeson (/ˈroʊbsən/ ROHB-sən; April 9, 1898 – January 23, 1976) was an American bass-baritone concert artist, stage and film actor, professional football player, and activist who became famous both for his cultural accomplishments and for his political stances.
+Paul Leroy Robeson (/ˈroʊbsən/ ROHB-sən; April 9, 1898 – January 23, 1976) was an American bass-baritone concert artist, actor, professional football player, and activist who became famous both for his cultural accomplishments and for his political stances.

-In 1915, Robeson won an academic scholarship to Rutgers College.
-While at Rutgers, he was twice named a consensus All-American in football and was the class valedictorian.
-He received his LL.B. from Columbia Law School while playing in the National Football League (NFL).
-After graduation, he became a figure in the Harlem Renaissance with performances in The Emperor Jones and All God's Chillun Got Wings.
+In 1915, Robeson won an academic scholarship to Rutgers College in New Brunswick, New Jersey, where he was the only African-American student.
+While at Rutgers, he was twice named a consensus All-American in football and was elected class valedictorian.
+He earned his LL.B. from Columbia Law School while playing in the National Football League (NFL).
+After graduation, he became a figure in the Harlem Renaissance, with performances in Eugene O'Neill's The Emperor Jones and All God's Chillun Got Wings.

 Robeson performed in Britain in a touring melodrama, Voodoo, in 1922, and in Emperor Jones in 1925.
 In 1928, he scored a major success in the London premiere of Show Boat.
 Living in London for several years with his wife Eslanda, Robeson continued to establish himself as a concert artist and starred in a London production of Othello, the first of three productions of the play over the course of his career.
 He also gained attention in Sanders of the River (1935) and in the film production of Show Boat (1936).
-Robeson's political activities began with his involvement with unemployed workers and anti-imperialist students in Britain, and it continued with his support for the Republican cause during the Spanish Civil War and his involvement in the Council on African Affairs (CAA).
+Robeson's political activities began with his involvement with unemployed workers and anti-imperialist students in Britain, and it continued with his support for the Republican cause during the Spanish Civil War, the Soviet Union and Joseph Stalin, and his involvement in the Council on African Affairs.